kubernetes/community/contributors/design-proposals/node/kubelet-cri-logging.md

 directly, this meets requirement (1).
 As for requirement (2), the log collector can easily extract basic pod metadata (e.g., pod UID, container name) from the paths, and watch the directly for any changes.
-In the future, we can extend this by maintaining a metada file in the pod directory.
+In the future, we can extend this by maintaining a metadata file in the pod directory.

 **Log format**